-Fig. 15 - Window/door head with fascias
+Fig. 14 - Window/door jamb with fascias

-Fig. 16 - Window/door jamb with fascias Installing Starter Trims The Starter trims should be fitted at the bottom of the battens.
+Fig. 15 - Window/door head with angled cut Installing Starter Trims The Starter trims will be fitted at the bottom of the battens.
 It is important that these trims are installed level so that the boards running off these trims are level.

-Fig. 17a - Starter trim install These starter trims are fixed to the battens using the 20mm Accessories fixings with the heads countersunk into the trim.
-The bottom edge of the board is lower that the bottom of the Starter trim, please bear this in mind when setting the height of the starter trim.
+Fig. 16a - Starter trim install These starter trims are fixed to the battens using the 20mm Accessories fixings with the heads countersunk into the trim.
 Fixings The Millboard Envello Cladding boards should be fixed through the tongue with the 3.5x30mm cladding screws, with one fixing per batten intersection and two per batten when joining boards.
 The fixings should be inserted through the fixing guide groove on the tongue and angled in slightly, the head should sit flush with the surface.
 The fixings do not need to be predrilled or countersunk, the boards will allow the head to countersink slightly.

-Fig. 17b - Starter trim detail
+Fig. 16b - Starter trim detail

-Fig. 18 - First board install
+Fig. 17 - First board install

-Once the first row of boards have been installed, the second row of boards can be installed on top of it, with the groove covering the tongue of the previous board.
-Check the boards against a level every 4/5th board to ensure that the boards are keeping level, adjust the spacing between the following boards accordingly if needed.
-When the tongue is taken off the boards to fit around windows/door or up to the soffit, the Durafix fixings will need to be used through the board face. use the 35mm Durafix when going through the thinner part of the Board & Batten and the 45mm durafix when going through the raised part.
-Joining boards When joining boards end-to-end, this should be done where there is a batten behind, so both ends are supported by a batten.
+Once the first row of boards have been installed, the second row of boards can be installed beside it, with the groove covering the tongue of the previous board.
+Check the boards against a level every 4/5th board to ensure that the boards are keeping upright, adjust the spacing between the following boards accordingly if needed.
+When the tongue is taken off the boards to fit around windows/door, at the corner, or up to the soffit, the Durafix fixings will need to be used through the board face. use the 35mm Durafix when going through the thinner part of the Board & Batten and the 45mm Durafix when going through the raised part.

+Joining boards

+When joining boards end-to-end, this should be done where there is a batten behind, so both ends are supported by a batten.
 It is best to not have the joins all in one line, so that they are spread out across the cladding area.
 As the boards are manufactured through a moulding process we recommend that all ends are cut before they're installed.
 Dry fit the boards first to make sure they align, using boards that are of appropriate dimensions to ensure a consistent finish.
 We recommend that the boards are joined with a 20 degree scarf joint with one overlapping the other, the front face of the cut should be painted in Touch-up Coating.
 As Millboard is made from a resin mineral composition it is stable in comparison to timber or composites based on timber, the amount of movement that is acceptable is up to 0.2%.

-Installation Abutting Render The junction between envello and render can be done in a number of different ways, however we'd recommend doing the rendering first before fitting the Envello and finishing the render up to a render stop bead rather than directly up to the cladding.
+Fig. 18 - Joining boards detail Installation Abutting Render The junction between envello and render can be done in a number of different ways, however we'd recommend doing the rendering first before fitting the Envello and finishing the render up to a render stop bead rather than directly up to the cladding.
 Please ensure that you leave a 3-4mm gap between the render stop and the edge of the cladding/corner trims.
-When running the Board & Batten boards up to render on a wall, the Square Corner Trim can be used as shown in fig. 20 The junction between the Board & Batten boards and render on a corner can be done utilising the Envello Square Corner Trim, this is shown in fig. 21 When installing cladding above render, it is best to install a flashing detail which goes up behind the cladding battens and protrudes further than the render.
-This is to allow rain water to drip off the flashing detail, this can be seen in fig. 22
+When running the Board & Batten boards up to render on a wall, the boards can be butted up to the render stop-bead as shown in fig. 20 The junction between the Board & Batten boards and render on a corner can be done utilising the Envello Square Corner Trim, this is shown in fig.21 When installing cladding above render, it is best to install a flashing detail which goes up behind the cladding battens and protrudes further than the render.
+This is to allow rain water to drip off the flashing detail, this can be seen in fig 22.